shan8851/asam/content/posts/applying-to-jobs-before-ready.md

 ## When to Start Applying

 This is tough to answer, as I said, we will likely never feel ready, so waiting until then is out.
 Should you wait a certain amount of time?
 3 months,6 months, 12 months even?
-Time is probably not the best guage as we all learn at a different pace and someone studying 40 hours per week for 3 months is completely different than someone studying 10 hours per week for the same three months.
+Time is probably not the best gauge as we all learn at a different pace and someone studying 40 hours per week for 3 months is completely different than someone studying 10 hours per week for the same three months.

 If not time then what?
 Well, I would just say when you start to think you are close you should be applying, it took me being referred for a position before I realised that I should be applying.
 If someone is out there, ready to put their name on the line and suggest me for a job then I should have been looking and applying anyway.